 Once confirmed, you will receive an an Egeria Maintainer badge to add to to add to your social profiles and/or website, and can publicly refer to yourself as an Egeria maintainer.

 If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of the maintainers per the voting process below.
 Emeritus maintainers can rejoin the maintainer list through a vote of the existing maintainers.

 ODPi Egeria leadership

-The leadership of ODPi Egeria is grated through a vote of the Egeria maintainers.
-ODPi Egeria is currently lead by Mandy Chessell.
+The leadership of ODPi Egeria is granted through a vote of the Egeria maintainers.
+ODPi Egeria is currently led by Mandy Chessell.

 Egeria project meetings

 Some meetings are face-to-face, but most are conference calls.

 Attendance at meetings is open to all.
 Conference calls can be joined without an explicit invitation.
 However, due to physical security requirements at some of the venues we use, it is necessary to ensure you are added to the invitee list of any face-to-face meetings that you wish to attend and complete the necessary formalities for the venue.

 For example, the face-to-face meeting may be at a conference that requires you to register for the conference to attend.
 Or a meeting may be at an organization’s offices that are required to maintain a list of everyone on site.